February 26, 2020

 While the name “neuroendocrine” implies that these tumors involve both nerve cells and hormones, they are mainly thought to come from endocrine cells.
 The “neuro-” is more of a quirk of history.

-Basically, neuroendocrine tumors are cancers that can develop anywhere endocrine cells are present.
+Neuroendocrine tumors are cancers that can develop anywhere endocrine cells are present.
 Endocrine cells help regulate various body functions, such as growth, reproduction and metabolism.
-They are distributed throughout the body, but the most common places for tumors to develop from them are in the lungs, small intestines and pancreas.
+They are distributed throughout the body, but the most common places for tumors to develop from them are in the:

 Are all neuroendocrine tumors cancerous?

-In some of the older systems for classifying neuroendocrine tumors, pathologists would describe them as either “benign” (non-cancerous) or “malignant” (cancerous), based on the appearance of the tumor cells under a microscope.
-Unfortunately, those terms did not always accurately reflect whether the tumor would metastasize and behave aggressively or not.
+In some of the older systems for classifying neuroendocrine tumors, pathologists would describe them as either “benign” (non-cancerous) or “malignant” (cancerous), based on what the tumor cells looked like under a microscope.
+Unfortunately, those terms did not always accurately reflect whether the tumor would metastasize and behave aggressively or not, so they have been abandoned.

-Now, all neuroendocrine tumors are considered malignant.
-There are just shades of gray in terms of how aggressive they are.
-Some spread really easily.
+Today, almost all neuroendocrine tumors are considered malignant.
+There are just differences in how aggressive they are.
+Some spread easily.
 Others do not.
 But we consider all of them cancer.

 What are the most common symptoms of neuroendocrine tumors?